Frequently Asked Questions (FAQ)

 These questions explain the structure and philosophy of Pearl Primary Care, including how our practice is different from traditional primary care offices and who this model is designed to serve.

 Pearl Primary Care differs from traditional primary care practices that rely on insurance billing for each visit.
-By removing many of the administrative constraints of insurance-based care, the focus remains on thoughtful, patient-centered medicine rather than volume.
+By removing many of the administrative constraints of insurance-based care, we can focus on thoughtful, relationship-based medicine rather than patient volume.

 Membership-based primary care means patients pay a predictable monthly fee for access to their primary care physician and the services included in their membership.
-This structure supports longer visits, better communication, and more personalized care.
+This structure supports longer visits, better communication, easier access to care, and a more personalized healthcare experience.

-While both models emphasize personalized care, Pearl Primary Care is not traditional concierge medicine.
-Our model is designed to be more accessible and transparent, without large upfront fees or per-visit billing.
+While both models emphasize personalized care, Direct Primary Care and concierge medicine are different practice models.
+Pearl Primary Care is a Direct Primary Care practice designed to be more accessible and transparent, without large upfront fees or per-visit billing.

 Care, access, and appointments